rosieboy/dmm-cms/site/content/products/_index.md

 title: Our Offer
 image: /img/img_0972.jpg
 heading: What we offer
-description: Ninetech is your ultimate partner for digital transformation projects.
+description: Rosentech is your ultimate partner for digital transformation projects.
 intro:
   blurbs:
     - image: /img/feature-future.jpg